 Abu Simbel Great Temples

 The Great Temple of Abu Simbel, in Nubia near Egypt’s southern border, is among the most awe-inspiring monuments of Egypt.
-It was cut into the living rock by King Ramesses II (the Great) The temple is most well known for the four imposing seated colossal statues that dominate its façade.
+King Ramesses II cut the Temples of Abu Simbel into the living rock.
+The temple is most known for the four imposing seated colossal statues that dominate its façade.
 One of these collapsed because of an ancient earthquake, and its fragments can still be seen on the ground.

-Four Colossal standing statues of the king line the main hall, leading to the sanctuary where four deities sat: Amun Ra, Ra Horakhty, Ptah, and a deified version of Ramesses II.
-The temple was built with such precision that on two days a year, the 21st of February and the 21st of October, the sun’s rays enter the temple, cross the main hall, and illuminate the innermost statues.
-Now after moving and saving the Temples of Abu Simbel with such precision that on two days a year changed with only one day, the 22nd of February and the 22nd of October.
-To be honest, seeing the volume of the transfer of the Temple it seems to be a miracle done by men
+The architect had built with such precision that on two days a year, the 21st of February and the 21st of October, the sun’s rays enter the temple, cross the main hall, and illuminate the innermost statues.
+Now, after moving and saving the Temples of Abu Simbel with such precision that on two days a year changed with only one day, the 22nd of February and the 22nd of October.
+To be honest, seeing the volume of the transfer of the Temple, it seems to be a miracle done by men

 Another rock-cut temple to the north, known as the Small Temple, is dedicated to the goddess Hathor and Ramesses II’s Great Royal Wife, Queen Nefertari.
-On the façade of the Small Temple, her colossi are the same size as those of her husband, a very rare example of such display.
+On the façade of the Small Temple, her colossi are the same size as those of her husband, a very rare example of such a display.

 The Great Temple of Abu Simbel of King Ramses II